 - any countries or regions with a rating of a 4 or 5 (on a scale of 1-5) by the University's travel security provider.

 - locations that pose a specific health, safety or security concern as indicated by sources other than the U.S. Department of State such as the CDC, individual United States embassies or consulates, the World Health Organization, insurers, third party travel security providers or at the discretion of the Director of International Health, Safety and Security.

-In exceptional situations such as the COVID-19 pandemic, Drexel may also restrict the travel of faculty and staff.
+In exceptional situations such as the COVID-19 pandemic, Drexel may also review the travel of faculty and staff.

-10. What happens if Drexel decides to suspend a location abroad for international activities for students?
+10. What happens if Drexel needs to suspend a location abroad for international activities for students?

 If Drexel makes the decision to suspend international activities in a location, the Office of Global Engagement will provide assistance to travelers managing their departures and will work with students to complete academic requirements for the program.
 This may include online coursework, independent studies or other options as proposed by the partner institution abroad.

 11. If a student elects to leave a Drexel-affiliated program that has not been suspended by the University, how might that affect a student's academic credit for the program?

 Drexel understands that everyone has a different tolerance for risk.
 If a student decides to discontinue a program due to personal concerns about their safety, the Office of Global Engagement will assist the student with departure and will work with the appropriate units to help the student to complete academic requirements for the term if that is possible.

 12. My study abroad program has been cancelled, can I transfer my acceptance to another term?
 What about refunds?